View Details Explore Now →

 Frequently Asked Questions

-Currently, there is no cure for Type 1 diabetes.
-However, with diligent management, individuals can lead healthy and fulfilling lives.
+Currently, there is no cure for type 1 diabetes.
+However, with proper management, individuals can live long and healthy lives.
+Research is ongoing to find a cure or better treatments.

 Dr. Alex Rivera